Gel Phase In Cold Process Soap Making:

-We would be lying if we said understanding "gel phase" was just as easy if you've never experienced it before.
-Having working knowledge of the cold soap making process, makes many of these terms and lingo easier if you've experienced them before, even if you did not come out with your desired results.
+We would be lying if we said understanding “gel phase” was just as easy if you’ve never experienced it before.
+Having working knowledge of cold process soap making, makes many terms easier to understand, even if you did not come out with your desired results.
+Today, we’ll try our best to explain gel phase in cold process soap making.

 Much of soap making is researching, learning, testing, trial and error.
-The more soap you make, the better you get at making it, and the more you understand why things went right and why they may not have went according to plan.
+The more soap you make, the better you get at making it.
+Thus, having a better grasp on why things worked, or why they did not go according to plan.

 What is Gel Phase in Cold Process Soap Making?